 Reagan Womack is a licensed professional with a Master's degree in Counseling from the University of Tennessee in Knoxville and is qualified to address the varied needs of students.
-She delivers a comprehensive and developmental school counseling program, encouraging students in academic, career, and personal/social development, with a goal to help all students reach their potential in these domains.
+She delivers a comprehensive and developmental school counseling program, encouraging students in academic, career, and personal/social development, with a goal to help students reach their potential in these domains.
 Mrs. Womack has served Sequoyah Elementary since Fall 2008.

 Her role within the school includes...